NLPerWS/KMatrix/README.md

 Users can select these predefined components or define their own components according to predefined formats.
 And configure component  parameters in KMatrix graphical interface.

-#### 2. Constructing components logic relations using control-logic flow diagram
+#### 1.2 Constructing components logic relations using control-logic flow diagram

 We can use logic or control flow diagrams to organize component relationships for K-LLMs system construction.

-- For K-LLMs system with complex process (including multifarious arithmetic operations and logical judgments), we can use control flow diagram to design system process using Python programming.
+- **Deploy Control Flow Diagram:** for K-LLMs system with complex process (including multifarious arithmetic operations and logical judgments), we can use control flow diagram to design system process using Python programming.
 Adding components to a  control flow diagram, and programming components logics.

 ​		step1: Adding components to a  control flow diagram.